diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 ---
 layout: post
 title: "Building a Career Worth Waking Up To!
 Part 1: Everyone's tired"
-description: In this three-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to.
+description: "In this two-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to.
+In this first part, I will explore some of the problems we are currently facing."
 image: assets/images/f-ckyoupayme.png
 masthead_caption: people are not happy at their job.
 Global stats prove this too.
 date: 2025-03-03
 nav-color: "#8d82c4"
 comments: true
 ---
-_In this 3-part series, I’m using the keynote I created for[ the BLEND conference](https://www.blendconf.co/) as a foundation to discuss what's wrong with tech careers and what we can do to fix them.
+_In this 2-part series, I’m using the keynote I created for[ the BLEND conference](https://www.blendconf.co/) as a foundation to discuss what's wrong with tech careers and what we can do to fix them.
 In **Part 1**, I dive into the problems we’re facing and share some good news.
-In **Part 2**, I’ll explore your superpowers and the hidden job market.
-And in **Part 3**, I’ll look at how you can leverage those superpowers, while also coming to terms with a few limitations!_
+In **Part 2**, I’ll explore your superpowers and the hidden job market._

 # Part 1: Everyone's tired.